Guanajuato: Geography

 Los Valles del Sur, also called the Valles Abajeños, are valleys located in southwestern Guanajuato, bordering Michoacán.
 This area is distinguished by the large number of Purépecha place names and covers the municipalities of Valle de Santiago, Yuriria, Tarimoro, Apaseo el Alto, Moroleón, Uriangato, Santiago Maravatío, Acámbaro, Jerécuaro, Coroneo and Tarandacuao.
 The area is part of the Trans-Mexican Volcanic Belt, with elevations ranging between 1,700 and 2,000 meters.
 The soil is fertile due to its volcanic base, producing crops such as sorghum, wheat, corn and vegetables.
 The land also produces building materials such as tezontle and black sandstone.
 In the higher elevations, there are forests of pine and holm oak but these have been much reduced by deforestation.
 The more arid areas have mesquite, nopal and other desert plants.
 There are several small lakes, the best known being Lake Yuriria as well as canyons and cave systems, some of which were used for ceremonial purposes by pre-Hispanic peoples.
-It is also the home the Siete Luminarias de Valle de Santiago, a set of seven inactive volcanic craters in the northwest and southwest of the Santiago Valley.
+It is also the home of the Siete Luminarias de Valle de Santiago, a set of seven inactive volcanic craters in the northwest and southwest of the Santiago Valley.
 The volcano cones rise abruptly out of the ground with craters up to one kilometer across.
 Locals call the formations "holes" (hoyos) and they are named La Alberca, La Cíntora, Estrada, Blanca, Alvarez, Solís and Rincón de Parangueo.
 La Cíntora and Rincón de Parangueo contain cave paintings and evidence that people once lived in the craters.
 La Alberca ("The Pool") is a crater lake open to the public for swimming, rowing or boating.
 The name of Siete Luminarias ("Seven Lanterns") comes from an imagined prehistoric time when the seven were active at once.

 The state has about 1,500 bodies of surface water, along with underground aquifers in most parts of the state.
 Its principal lake is Lake Cuitzeo, on the border with Michoacán and the Yuriria.
 Several of the Siete Luminarias craters have also developed crater lakes, especially La Joya, Parangueo and Olla de Zìntora.
 The most important river in Guanjuato and one of the most important in the country is the Lerma, along with its tributaries Guanajuato River, La Laja, and Turbio.
 The Lerma river basin covers 81% of the state (center and south); the Pánuco River basin (north of the state) and Cuitzeo Lake cover the remainder.
 The Lerma is regulated by various dams in part to control the fact that it ran very high in the rainy season and very low in the dry season.
 These dams include the Ignacio Allende, la Purísima, Solís, La Gavia, Conejo II and Santa Ifigenia.